The Covered Market

 The palm-sized pies from the Pieminster stall and a coffee from Cardew & Co. — that's the local's lunch.
 Come in from Market Street for fewer crowds.

 The building is Grade II listed.
 Four original entrances face the High Street, three more open onto Market Street, and a passage through Golden Cross connects to Cornmarket.
 The roof was restored with a £1.6 million investment in 2017.
-What makes it special isn't any single stall — it's the density of independent traders in one place, the social glue of a market that locals actually use every day, and the fact that it has resisted every attempt to turn it into a sanitised food hall.
+What makes it special isn't any single stall.
+It's the density of independent traders in one place, the social glue of a market that locals actually use every day, and the fact that it has resisted every attempt to turn it into a sanitised food hall.

 Where to eat